Kaúlza de Arriaga: Ancestry

-He was a son of Manuel dos Santos Lima de Arriaga Nunes (1885-1940), a sculptor and son of a medical doctor from Pico Island, Azores, and his Portuguese Brazilian wife, Felicidade Eugénia Martins de Oliveira (1894-1987), daughter and granddaughter of goldsmiths.
+He was a son of Manuel dos Santos Lima de Arriaga Nunes (1885–1940), a sculptor and son of a medical doctor from Pico Island, Azores, and his Portuguese Brazilian wife, Felicidade Eugénia Martins de Oliveira (1894–1987), daughter and granddaughter of goldsmiths.
 The couple married in Porto on 20 June 1914.

 Career

 Arriaga completed a degree in mathematics and engineering at the University of Porto and then volunteered for the Portuguese Army on 1 November 1935.
 Taking a military and civil engineering course in the Military Academy which he graduated from in 1939, he was later assigned to the general staff of the Portuguese Institute of Military Studies.
 Here he petitioned for reforms to the conscription system, as well as training and the integration of paratroopers into the Portuguese Air Force.

-Arriaga commanded, as the Commander in Chief of the Armed Forces, the Portuguese forces in Mozambique from 1969 until 1974, taking over from General António Augusto dos Santos and organizing the Operation Nó Górdio ("Gordian Knot Operation") in 1970.
-This operation was the largest and most expensive military operation performed by the Portuguese Armed Forces during the entire Portuguese Colonial War (1961-1974).
+Arriaga commanded, as the Commander in Chief of the Armed Forces, the Portuguese forces in Mozambique from 1969 until 1974, taking over from General António Augusto dos Santos and organizing Operação Nó Górdio ("Operation Gordian Knot") in 1970.
+This operation, the largest and most expensive military operation performed by the Portuguese Armed Forces during the entire Portuguese Colonial War (1961–1974), aimed to attack FRELIMO in its Northern Mozambican support base, but only led to increased support for the rebellion among the populace.

 Arriaga was a major political figure in the Estado Novo regime before the Carnation Revolution of 25 April 1974 in Lisbon, holding a number of public positions such as Head of the Ministry of Defense Cabinet, Secretary of State for Aeronautics, Professor of the Institute of High Military Studies, President of the Nuclear Energy Joint Commission and Executive President of the oil company Angol SA.

-In 1977 he founded MIRN, a right-wing political party, and was its chairman until the party's extinction after the 1980 Portuguese legislative election.
+In March 1974, he organised an abortive coup d'état against Prime Minister Marcelo Caetano in an attempt to move the regime to the right and ensure a hard line on Portugal's colonial empire.
+Arriaga had tried in December 1973 to enlist MFA support for this coup attempt, but failed.
+Following the Carnation Revolution, he was arrested on 28 September 1974 and spent sixteen months in prison.
+In 1977 he founded the Independent Movement for the National Reconstruction (MIRN), a right-wing political organisation which appealed to ultranationalist youth and contested the 1980 Portuguese legislative election as Party of the Portuguese Right (PDP) in coalition with the Christian Democratic Party and the National Front, receiving 0.4% of the vote.
+He was the movement's president and then the party's chairman until its extinction in 1984.

 He died from Alzheimer's disease in 2004, in Lisbon.